OleVik/grav-plugin-presentation/README.md

 **Note**: It may be necessary to wrap the value/parameter of the shortcode in double quotes, like `[data-background-iframe="https://en.wikipedia.org/wiki/Rabbit"]`, for it to work properly.

+##### A big anchor overlaying the slide

+A `link-overlay`-shortcode is available for creating a link that overlays the slide, apt for use with backgrounds.
+For example: `[link-overlay="https://google.com/"]`.

 ### Injecting Twig

 Using the `footer`-setting you can append a Twig-template to each section globally, or a specific page's section.
 For example, `footer: "partials/presentation_footer.html.twig"` will render the theme's `partials/presentation_footer.html.twig`-template and append it to the section(s).
 If the element was constructed like this: `<div class="footer">My footer</div>`, you could style it like this: